 We will do all we can to make it possible for students to continue at AHN.
 We expect a family in this situation to make other adjustments to their family expenditures, in addition to seeking financial aid, to help cover the costs of private education.
 If a family's financial situation improves greatly the annual grant will be adjusted to reflect the positive gain.

-All parents must furnish a copy of their current and previous year tax return, including all schedules and copies of W-2's.
+All parents must furnish a copy of their current tax return, including all schedules.

-If parents are separated or divorced, all paperwork, including PFS and tax documentation, is requested from both parents.
+If parents are separated or divorced, all paperwork, including tax documentation, is requested from both parents.

 If there are stepparents, the Committee will consider all partners' assets and liabilities as we review the student's financial situation.